Our Future Path! A plan for a better world!

 Supply and Demand

-Of course, supply and demand are also affected by price.
+On the flip side, supply and demand are also affected by price.
 At a lower price, fewer businesses are willing to supply the item and supply goes down, but the lower cost will mean more of us can afford the item and demand will go up.
 At a higher price, more businesses are willing to supply it and supply goes up, but the higher cost will mean fewer of us can afford it and demand will go down.
 Eventually, the price of an item will rise or fall to a point where supply and demand come into balance.

 In the above case, where we simply want a luxury item and do not need it, the law of supply and demand can work out good for everyone.
 The makers of the item can earn a profit and a lot of us are able to get that item at a reasonable price.
 On the other hand, a problem arises when we talk about needs.
 In these cases, we may not be able to wait for prices to come down.
 When the supply of a needed item is low and the demand stays high, prices will remain high, and a lot of us will need to make sacrifices in other areas to buy the needed item.

 For instance, let’s take food and water.
 We would not live long without these items, so there is no real option for us to do without or to wait for the price to come down.
 Therefore, even when a limited supply drives up the price, the demand will always remain high.
 Some of us might need to give up everything else to get the food and water we need.
 If that ends up still not being enough, then we might die.
 In fact, this is happening at an alarming rate today.
-Every day, in almost every country, there are poor individuals that starve to death because they cannot afford to buy food or water.
+Every day, in almost every country, there are poor individuals who starve to death because they cannot afford to buy food or water.
 In addition, some individuals are resorting to and are dying from drinking or eating spoiled, unclean or contaminated food and water.

 Limited Supply